 - A sticky, dry or burning feeling in the mouth, throat or nasal passages.

 - Lips or corners of mouth are cracked.

 - Lips may stick to teeth or dentures.

 How does dry mouth effect my oral health?

 Saliva helps to protect teeth by neutralizing the acid caused by plaque that leads to tooth decay.
 In addition, decreased saliva leads to:

-- Have regular dental checkups and professional cleanings
+- Have regular dental exams and professional cleanings.